Houston Drug Possession Attorney

 Contact a Houston Drug Possession Lawyer Today

 If you are charged with the possession of any of these drugs or others, you could be facing serious jail time and a mark on your permanent record.
 Everything from how a drug was concealed to the amount found and a past history of convictions will become part of the case against you.
-In addition to prison time and fines, convicted persons may also face driver’s license suspension, probationary terms including community service, and drug treatment and rehabilitation programs.
+In addition to prison time and fines, convicted persons may also face driver’s license suspension, probationary terms including community service, and paraphernalia treatment and rehabilitation programs.

-Regardless of whether your charge faces judgment according to state or federal laws, our attorneys will be able to help you through your case at any level.
+Regardless of whether your charge faces judgment according to state or federal laws, our aggressive attorneys will be able to help you through your case at any level.
 We provide personalized legal services that hinge on a strong relationship with our clients.
 By fully understanding your case, we can offer you advice, counsel, and help you make the most informed decisions at every step of the way.